 Assuming you have at least 5 scores in your scoring record, handicaps are updated on the first and fifteenth of every month in Florida.

 My club recently assigned me a GHIN number.
 Should I be able to see my Handicap Index® and/or post online immediately?

-The club did transmit my data in the above scenario.
-Should I be able to see my Handicap Index®?
+When should I be able to see my Handicap Index®?

 Your Handicap Index® is updated according to a revision schedule set by the regional golf association in your area.
 The general handicap lookup is a snapshot of scores that were in your scoring record prior to that effective revision date.
 So, if you were added on June 10, but the last revision in your area was June 5, then no Handicap Index® will appear on GHIN.com until after the next revision, but recently posted scores can be accessed via the "View 20 Most Recent" link.

 I am trying to post a score online but it will not give me the correct date on the website.

 Please adjust the time and date on your computer by right clicking on your time display, this will fix this error.

 I posted a score online today, but could not see that score.
 What happened?

 The initial Handicap lookup screen is a snapshot tied to a revision date - that screen will not show recently posted scores.
 However, if you click on the image link entitled "View 20 Most Recent" just above your scoring record, you will see a snapshot of what is in the database at this moment.
 The score that you posted online should appear there.

 I have two different GHIN numbers, what should I do?